-Portable Appliance Testing (a PAT Test) is the best way to ensure that your organisations obligations have been met under the Health and Safety at Work Act so far as electrical safety is concerned and more importantly that your staffs, visitors, patients, buildings and possessions are safe.
+Portable Appliance Testing (PAT) is the best way to ensure that your organisation's obligations have been met under the Health and Safety at Work Act so far as electrical safety is concerned and more importantly that your staff, visitors, patients, buildings and possessions are safe.

 Norwood Electrical has a long standing history of offering high quality PAT testing at affordable prices.
 Our team of City and Guilds qualified engineers will carry out the testing at a time and a place to suit your needs.

 By delivering a programme of Portable Appliance Testing, we will manage your health and safety requirements in line with the recommended guidelines for frequency of testing.

 - Visually inspect every appliance, lead and plug for damage, correct use and suitability for its environment

 - Open every plug, check all fuses and replace if required

 - Test earth resistance, insulation resistance, polarity and function/load

 - Label every item with a unique code, in conjunction with the asset register

 - Produce a typed asset/equipment register, detailing each item's: